apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 2. For each request:
     - Evaluates all hooks in [Pre-navigation hooks](#pre-navigation-hooks)
     - Executes the [Page function](#page-function) on the loaded page
     - Optionally, finds all links from the page using [Link selector](#link-selector).
-If a link matches any of the [Pseudo URLs](#pseudo-urls) and has not yet been requested, it is added to the queue.
+If a link matches any of the [Glob Patterns](#glob-patterns) and/or [Pseudo URLs](#pseudo-urls) and has not yet been requested, it is added to the queue.
     - Evaluates [Post-navigation hooks](#post-navigation-hooks)
 3. If there are more items in the queue, repeats step 2.
 Otherwise, finishes the crawl.

-Puppeteer Scraper has a number of other configuration settings to improve performance, set cookies for login to websites, mask the web browser, etc..
+Puppeteer Scraper has a number of other configuration settings to improve performance, set cookies for login to websites, mask the web browser, etc...
 See [Advanced configuration](#advanced-configuration) below for the complete list of settings.

 ## Limitations

-The actor employs a fully-featured Chromium web browser, which is resource-intensive and might be overkill for websites that do not render the content dynamically using client-side JavaScript.
+The actor employs a fully-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
 To achieve better performance for scraping such sites, you might prefer to use [**Cheerio Scraper**](https://apify.com/apify/cheerio-scraper), which downloads and processes raw HTML pages without the overheads of a web browser.

 For non-seasoned developers, Puppeteer Scraper may be too complex.
 For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which also uses Puppeteer under the hood.

 ## Input Configuration

 On input, the Puppeteer Scraper actor accepts a number of configuration settings.
-These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
+These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://docs.apify.com/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their types, please see the outline of the actor's [Input-schema](https://apify.com/apify/puppeteer-scraper/input-schema).

 ### Start URLs

 The **Start URLs** (`startUrls`) field represent the initial list of URLs of pages that the scraper will visit.
-You can either enter these URLs manually one by one, upload them in a CSV file or [link URLs from a Google Sheet](https://help.apify.com/en/articles/2906022-scraping-a-list-of-urls-from-google-spreadsheet) document.
+You can either enter these URLs manually one by one, upload them in a CSV file or [link URLs from a Google Sheet](https://help.apify.com/en/articles/2906022-scraping-a-list-of-urls-from-a-google-sheets-document) document.
 Note that each URL must start with either a `http://` or `https://` protocol prefix.

-The scraper supports adding new URLs to scrape on the fly, either using the **[Link selector](#link-selector)** and **[Pseudo-URLs](#pseudo-urls)** options, or by calling `await context.enqueueRequest()`inside the **[Page function](#page-function)**.
+The scraper supports adding new URLs to scrape on the fly, either using the **[Link selector](#link-selector)** and **[Glob Patterns](#glob-patterns)**/**[Pseudo-URLs](#pseudo-urls)** options, or by calling `await context.enqueueRequest()`inside the **[Page function](#page-function)**.

 Optionally, each URL can be associated with custom user data - a JSON object that can be referenced from your JavaScript code in **[Page function](#page-function)** under `context.request.userData`.
 This is useful for determining which start URL is currently loaded, allowing the ability to perform some page-specific actions.
 For example, when crawling an online store, you might want to perform different actions on a page listing the products vs. a product detail page.
-For details, refer to **[Web scraping tutorial](https://apify.com/docs/scraping/tutorial/introduction#the-start-url)** within the Apify documentation.
+For details, refer to **[Web scraping tutorial](https://docs.apify.com/tutorials/apify-scrapers/getting-started#the-start-url)** within the Apify documentation.

 <!-- TODO: Describe how the queue works, unique key etc. plus link -->